<<BACK

 OVERVIEW OF TRAINING

-The American Institute is an American Polygraph Association recognised school since its inception in 1973.
+The American Institute of Polygraph Technology provides professional polygraph training since its inception in 1973.
 Since 1996, the American Institute conducts its various polygraph training courses out of Singapore, catering to mainly trainees from Asian law enforcement, security and intelligence agencies.
 Special arrangement can be made to conduct a course in any host country should there be adequate trainees to form a class.
 The instructors at the American Institute have a combined total of more than 100 years of practical experience in criminal, security and intelligence testing.
-Trainees will no doubt find this pool of experience highly beneficial in learning the art and science of polygraph.
-The polygraph techniques taught are based on Asian culture and values.
-The language of instruction is English but arrangement can be made to conduct courses in other languages through an interpreter.
-The actual The American Institute also provides professional guidance and advice to interns and graduates in their actual work.
+Polygraph is a life-long learning process and trainees will no doubt find this pool of experience highly beneficial in learning the art and science of polygraph.
+The practical portion of our various courses, including the basic polygraph course uses actual criminal cases and 'live' subjects.

 TRAINING STAFF